Best Small Business Cargo Vans - Size, Gas Mileage, & More

 5. Taxes

-As a small business owner, if you purchase a van to use for your business, you can deduct it from your taxes.
+As a small business owner, if you purchase a van to use for your business, you may deduct it from your taxes.
 Usually, this means amortizing it over several years, so you get a little bit of a break every year.
 While tax breaks won't cover the entire cost of the new van, they could make a difference if you are right on the edge of wondering if you can afford to buy such a vehicle.

 6. Resale Value